skillsreactor/skillsreactor.com/_videos/introduction-to-javascript-functions.md

 ---
-name: Introduction to JavaScript Functions
+title: Introduction to JavaScript Functions
 description: >-
     We provide an introduction to the syntax used to define and call functions in our JavaScript code.
 We briefly cover lexical scope